Building Your Down Payment

 • Federal Housing Administration (FHA) loans

-The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays an important role in aiding low to moderate-income individuals qualify for mortgages.
-An office of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) assists individuals in getting home financing.
-FHA offers mortgage insurance to private lenders, ensuring the buyers are eligible for a mortgage loan.
-Interest rates with an FHA mortgage usually feature the current interest rate, while the down payment amounts with an FHA mortgage will be smaller than those of conventional loans.
-Closing costs might be financed within the mortgage, and your down payment may be as low as 3% of the purchase price.
+The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays a vital part in assisting low to moderate-income Americans get mortgage loans.
+An office of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) assists individuals who need to get mortgage loans.
+FHA aids first-time buyers and others who might not be able to qualify for a traditional loan on their own, by offering mortgage insurance to the lenders.
+Interest rates for an FHA mortgage are typically the market interest rate, but the down payment amounts with an FHA mortgage will be lower than those of conventional loans.
+Closing costs can be financed in the mortgage, and your down payment could be as low as 3 percent of the total.

-With a guarantee from the Department of Veterans Affairs, a VA loan qualifies service people and veterans.
-This particular loan does not require a down payment, has limited closing costs, and provides the benefit of a competitive rate of interest.
-Although the VA does not actually provide the mortgages, it does issue a certificate of eligibility to apply for a VA mortgage.
+With a guarantee from the Department of Veterans Affairs, a VA loan is offered to veterens and service people.
+This specialized loan does not require a down payment, has mimimal closing costs, and provides the advantage of a competitive interest rate.
+Even though the mortgage loans don't originate from the VA, the office verfifies borrowers by providing eligibility certificates.

 • Piggy-back loans

-You can finance a down payment with a second mortgage that closes along with the first.
-Generally the piggyback loan is for 10 percent of the home's amount, while the first mortgage finances 80 percent.
-The homebuyer covers the remaining 10%, rather than putting the typical 20% down payment.
+You can fund your down payment using a second mortgage that closes at the same time as the first.
+Most of the time, the first mortgage is for 80% of the purchase amount and the "piggyback" funds 10%.
+The homebuyer covers the remaining 10%, instead of having to pull together the typical 20% down payment.

 • Carry-Back loans

-The satisfaction will be the same, no matter how you manage to get together the down payment.
+The feeling of accomplishment will be the same, no matter which method you use to come up with the down payment.
 Your brand new home will be your reward!

 Get a New Loan Quote